jerone/assert-includes/README.md

 ### assertIncludes(value, includes)

-Returns `true` if valid or throws `AssertionError` if invalid.
+Returns `true` when valid or throws `AssertionError` when invalid.

 #### value

 Type: `string`

-Value expected to contain the included text.
+Actual value expected to contain the included text.

 #### includes

 Type: `string`

-The text that is part of the `value`.
+The text that is expected to be part of the `value`.

 <br/>
 <br/>